jumpingjoy/watchnationpro/menstrual-hygiene.md

 {% include image.html img="apple-watch-6.jpg" alt="Alt for image" caption="Apple Watch Series 6 Review" align="center" %}

 ## How Important is it to Use Smartwatch to Track Menstrual Periods?
-Some people does not get their menstrual periods regularly.
-Certain medical complications or exercise  can lead to irregular periods.
+Some people do not get their menstrual periods regularly.
+Certain medical complications or exercises can lead to irregular periods.
 Common causes of Irregular periods occur in people due to the following reasons:
 Stressed
 Obese
 Breastfeeding
 Perimenopausal
-As per WomensHealth.gov, heavy period with pain, or irregularity affect 14 percent of females.
-Moreover, a 2012 study has found that 32 to 40 percent of people who are having periods report that the pain is so severe and they tend to miss school, college or work.
+As per WomensHealth.gov, heavy period with pain or irregularity affect 14 percent of females.
+Moreover, a 2012 study has found that 32 to 40 percent of people who have periods report that the pain is so severe and tend to miss school, college, or work.

 ### What are the period-related Medical Conditions?
 The most common <a href="https://www.healthline.com/health/facts-statistics-menstruation#Cost" target="_blank">Menstrual related health conditions</a> include the following: